qeesung/gitaly/ruby/README.md

 There are three sets of test that exercise gitaly-ruby:

-- top-level Go integration tests
+- Top-level Go integration tests
 - Rspec integration tests (`spec/gitaly`)
 - Rspec unit tests (`spec/lib`)

 If you are working on the Ruby code and you want to run the Rspec tests only, without recompiling the Go parts then do the following:

-- run `make rspec` at the top level at least once;
+- run `make rspec` at the top level at least once, to compile Go binaries and get the test repo;
 - edit code under the current directory (`/ruby`);
 - run `bundle exec rspec` in the current directory.